agiix/jekyll-now/_posts/2020-8-31-HoneynetProject.md

 ![Terminal output]({{ site.baseurl }}/images/terminal.png "Terminal output")

+As shown above, it not only displays which malware category and which signature have been matched to the sample. but also a description of each category, signature and TTP number, to give the user a better understanding of the results.

 Additionally, support for creating a detailed pdf report and a json dump of all captured events was added, that included every matched signature and the events it was triggered by.
 Here a snippet of the same sample's json dump:

 ![JSON dump]({{ site.baseurl }}/images/json.png "JSON dump")